 How to Determine Your Dog’s Age Through His Teeth?

-The second thing you can think of to determine your dog’s age is his diet.
-When you feed your dog with soft food, like tinned or pouched, the tartar will get built up faster and will be clearer.
-Dry food, or kibble, should not let the same level of tartar formation, just if it is not softened down with warm water.
+The second thing you can think of to determine your dog’s age is a diet.
+When you feed your dog with soft food, like tinned or pouched, the tartar will get built up faster and will be more evident.
+Dry food, or kibble, will not let the same level of tartar formation.

-If you have a habit of brush your dog’s teeth, maybe with canine toothbrushes and toothpaste, tartar can be staved off.
+If you have a habit to brush your dog’s teeth, with canine toothbrushes and toothpaste, tartar can be staved off.
 Dogs can scrape off the tartar under sedation for other operations.
-If you feed him with raw food, especially raw and meaty bones that they can gnaw on, it can keep teeth quite free of the normal formation of plague, and tartar.
-Lar marrow bones should be avoided.
-This is especially true if they have been cut length ways, because these can break and damage his teeth, like carnassials.
+If you feed him with raw food, especially raw and meaty bones that they can gnaw on, it can keep teeth free of the usual formation of plague, and tartar.
+Large marrow bones should be avoided, especially if they have been cut lengthways because these can break and damage his teeth.

 Like humans, dogs can reveal their age through the hair and skin, or coat.
-Middle to old age can be forecasted with greying round the muzzle and the top of his head or eyebrows.
-This can be not totally true for some breeds of dogs because they can grow grey sooner.
+Middle to old age can be determined with greying around the muzzle and the top of the head or eyebrows.
+This depends because some breeds can grow grey sooner.
 For reddish, yellow, and gold colored dogs, the top of their head and muzzle often turn white in the middle age.

 For skin, elasticity can be a sign.
-You can notice your dog’s losing elasticity and becoming dryer, and losing muscle tone when he gets old.
-This is more evident when your dog does not take exercise regularly, or the diet quality might be poor.
-The coat can get coarser and drier with no sheen of health and youth.
+You can notice your dog’s skin is losing elasticity, becoming dryer and losing muscle tone when it gets old.
+This is more evident when your dog does not take exercise regularly, or the diet quality is poor.

 With eyes, you can notice lenticular sclerosis.
-It usually starts from six to eight years of age, variously with size and breed.
+It usually starts from six to eight years of age, depending on size and breed.
 This condition is usually mistaken for cataracts.
-Dogs get cataracts but sclerosis is much more popular and can indicate a dog’s age.
+Dogs get cataracts, but sclerosis is more common and can indicate a dog’s age.

-One more thing to notice to decide your dog’s age is about his general health status, or abilities.
+One more thing that can help you to decide your dog’s age is its general health status or abilities.

 As mentioned before, these indicators are not 100% exact in terms of science.
-The problem is that you can notice your dog’s behavior and habit to know how old he is.
-One useful tip for you, if you are not a scientist, is that you can try different indicators to conclude how old your dog is.
+The problem is that you can notice your dog’s behavior and habits to know how old it is.